christianp86/sapwtyaml/README.md

 # SAP, What the yaml? ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/christianp86/sapwtyaml)

 ## Introduction
-For different cloud servis/development tools/... wyou use yaml files for configuration.
+For different cloud servis/development tools/... we use yaml files for configuration.
 This little overview should help you as a cheat sheet to look up which yaml file is used for which purpose.

 ## Overview